Home > Documentation > SQL Server to MySQL

 [SQL Server to MySQL Converter] [About Migration] [Safe Types Mapping] [Stored Procedures] |

-Also, MS SQL provides effective solution to avoid naming objects conflict
+Also, SQL Server provides effective solution to avoid naming objects conflict

 and to manage user permissions on data access.
 This is schema, a logic